Prelest: Healing

-E. Orthodox saints who suffered from prelest and recovered
+Orthodox saints who suffered from prelest and recovered

 Saint Iakovos worshiped a demon who appeared as Lord Jesus and who disappeared after Iakovos made the sign of the Cross.

 Saint Nicetas of the Kiev Caves attempted an excessive feat of seclusion without sufficient experience.
 He was deluded by an "angel" who helped him and gave him a false gift of clairvoyance.
 When the Holy Fathers of the monastery unraveled the demon tricks and cast the "angel" away, St. Nicetas lost his supernatural abilities and even could not read at all.
 Later, following the way of humility, St. Nicetas became the Bishop of Novgorod and received the gift of miracleworking.

 Saint Theodore and Basil of the Caves suffered heavily from the demon tricks.
 St. Theodore was deluded by a vision of "angel" and false appearance of a demon in the form of St. Basil and was listening to them.
 Later, St. Basil brought St. Theodore to reason and convinced that it was a delusion.

 Saint Silouan the Athonite was in delusion 2 times as written in the book of elder Sofronii.
 Once St. Silouan accepted a vision and nobody, whom he asked about it, told him that this was a false vision.
 "But I was beguiled by vanity and began to see devils again.
 Then I knew that I had been deceived, and I made full disclosure to my confessor and asked him for his prayers; and because of his prayers I am now saved and ever beseech the Lord to grant me the spirit of humility."